 It's sad, but France seems to be catching up with America and the UK - Christmas shite in full stockage at Leclerc yesterday.
 I only went in to get some dog food and a packet of yeast but had to get through an assault course of chocolate and bauble nonsense to get to the sensible areas of of the shop.

-I'm still in shock that people were there picking up plastic Santa Clause effigies and tins of nasty looking fois gras as if there was going to be a war tomorrow and that there could be a shortage of these essential items.
+I'm still in shock that people were there picking up plastic Santa Clause effigies and tins of nasty looking fois gras as if there was about to be a war and thus a shortage of these essential items.

-What would Christmas be without matching gold starred plates and glasses and without a box of Ferrero Rocher as big as a sofa.
+What would Christmas be without matching gold-starred plates and glasses, and without a box of Ferrero Rocher as big as a sofa.
 By the way, who eats these things?
-They appear to be made of recycled loo roll and Nutella.
+They appear to be made of recycled loo roll inners and Nutella.
 Mark's just told me that FR own Nutella, so no surprise there.
 In fact it's worth reading a story in the Guardian yesterday about Nutella and palm oil (which makes up 20% of it's bulk).
 Apparently 235,000 tons of the stuff are consumed each year.
-The fact that 100 million pots are consumed annually in France alone has alerted the government to consider a 'fat tax'.
-The wonderfully named, 'Nutella amendment'.
+The fact that 100 million pots are consumed annually in France alone has alerted the government to consider a 'fat tax' - the wonderfully named, 'Nutella amendment'.

 May all your Christmas's be white and not vaguely grey and drizzly.